Your Indianapolis Counter Runs on Square and Your Back Office Never Sees the Real Numbers

 Exactly what you get

 You get registers that are part of the operation: every sale depletes one central inventory in real time, posts cleanly to accounting, and rolls into a single cross-location view.
 Terminals keep selling offline and sync when the connection returns, and your business's real workflows are modeled instead of forced into a packaged flow.
-Pair it with your inventory management software, your accounting software, and business intelligence dashboards for the rollup.
+Pair it with your inventory management software, your accounting software, and business intelligence (BI) dashboards for the rollup.

 How to choose a developer in Indianapolis